mj326/COMP2113_Group_39/README.md

 # BlackJack project

+## Game Explained

 1. Shuffle the cards.
 2. Player bets.($10, $20, $30) -> Show Starting_Balance and subtract betting amount from balance.
       a) Starting balance is $100
         - Player LOSES if balance < 10. -> End Game
-         - Player WINS if balance > 200. -> End Game
 3. Player and dealer each draws two cards.
 4. Show each cards except dealer's hidden card.
 (Total 3 cards shown)
 5. BLACKJACK == sum of cards is 21.
-      1. Player is BLACKJACK, player automatically WINS -> Round over
+      1. Player is BLACKJACK, player automatically WINS -> player receives bet_money*3 -> Round over
       2. Dealer is BLACKJACK, player automatically LOSES -> Round over
       3. If no BLACKJACK, move on.